George L. Brooks School

 The George L. Brooks School is a historic former school building in the Haddington neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Designed by Henry deCourcy Richards and built in 1919, the George L. Brooks School encompasses part of the original walls of the school's 1902 edifice that had been destroyed by fire.
 It is a three-story, five-bay, stone and brick building situated on a raised basement, and was designed in the Late Gothic Revival-style.
 It features a slightly projecting entrance bay with Gothic arched entryway and a crenellated parapet.

-Added to the National Register of Historic Places in 1988, it is currently used as senior housing.
+It is currently used as senior housing.